Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Simulation Results

-Meanwhile, though the shocks we set for all three banking systems are similar, these three banking systems require different funding percentages of the total shock to accomplish their optimal bailout efficiencies.
-Thus, as the size of the banking system increases, the amount of funding needed to achieve optimal bailout efficiency, represented by the percentage of the total constraint, also increases.
-This phenomenon, similar to the regularity of $Ratio$ in Table \ref{tb:one budget}, indirectly illustrates how the banking network amplifies risk contagion due to its complexity.
+Although the shocks applied to all three banking systems are similar, we find that each system requires a different proportion of total funding to achieve its respective optimal bailout efficiency.
+As the size of the banking system increases, the required percentage of total funding to achieve optimal bailout efficiency also increases.
+This phenomenon, which mirrors the pattern of $Ratio$ in Table~\ref{tb:one budget}, indirectly illustrates how the complexity of the banking network amplifies the contagion of risk.